-Thanks for all your support these last 13 years.
+Thanks for all your support these last 14 years.

 In 2021 we launched our new website.
 Check it out.
-Website: http://apathinthewoods.org/
+Website: http://apathinthewoods.org/ п Dan McCabe by Holly Bedrosian

 A Path in the Woods Foundation was featured in the December 2021 issue of Wellesley Living Well magazine, with an article co-written by Ernie Corrigan and Gary McCabe.
 A copy of the article can be found on our website on the Thrive Talk page.